Commentary: The ghost of Borneo, talk of secession are back to haunt Malaysia

 Moreover, the largest indigenous group in Sabah is the Kadazandusun Murut (KDM), while in Sarawak, the Dayaks.
 The Malays, who hold political power in the peninsula and constitute the majority, are minorities in both states.

 The unbridgeable divide lies with religion.
 Sarawak is the only state in Malaysia where the Christians are a majority while in Sabah, Christians constitute a sizeable 36 per cent of the population.
-Hence, the two key features of Malaysian politics, Ketunanan Islam (Malay Supremacy) and Ketuanan Islam (Islamic Supremacy) are way less potent in East Malaysia.
+Hence, the two key features of Malaysian politics, Ketuanan Melayu (Malay Supremacy) and Ketuanan Islam (Islamic Supremacy) are way less potent in East Malaysia.

 READ: Race, religion and rhetoric ramp up in New Malaysia, a commentary